 Uncover South America’s encapsulating interior of colonial cities and vast salt lakes

-Get exploring South America with Intrepid and Lonely Planet on a 15-day small-group experience that takes you deep into Bolivia and Argentina.
+Get exploring South America on a 15-day small-group experience that takes you deep into Bolivia and Argentina.
 Beginning in La Paz, journey from whimsical potion-filled markets through Sucre’s landscaped streets to the once-rich silver ore mines of Potosi.
 Take on the Bolivian desert as you embark on a 4WD adventure across the salt pans of Salar de Uyuni, winding up among the cactus-filled valleys of Bolivia’s wild west.
 Cross the border into Argentina to discover indigenous cultures in Tilcara, before spending a few days at leisure in the fiery capital of Buenos Aires.
 Local knowledge will lead the way, and plenty of freedom to explore will give you the power to see South America in your style.

 La Paz gives insight into the many sides of Bolivian culture.
 While young people flock to the city for its booming industry, traditionally dressed residents sell ancient potions at the Witches Market.